ajcr/molloy/README.md

 ```
 So there are 30 ways to choose a set meeting the constraints.

 Notice that the constraint is given as a string.
 Molloy parses the string as a Python expression and translates it into a computation to solve the problem.
-This allows for a very versatile and concise way of translating a problem into a format that can be understood by the program.
+This allows for a versatile and concise way of giving the problem to the program.

-Let's try a slightly more ambitious exercise (cf. Section 5 [here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2005/readings/ln11.pdf).
+Let's try a slightly more ambitious exercise (cf. Section 5 [here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2005/readings/ln11.pdf)):

 > We've made a huge fruit salad.
 How many ways can we serve a bowl of 6 pieces of fruit such that:
 >  - the number of apples is even